 Tartar (also known as dental calculus) occurs on the teeth when plaque has been left to build up and it begins to calcify.
 Not only does tartar look unpleasant, but it can cause serious long-term damage to teeth and gums.

-Having regular check-ups at the dentist is the best way to remove or prevent plaque and tartar.
+Having regular check-ups at your dentist in Ellicott City, MD is the best way to remove or prevent plaque and tartar.
 But if you want to remove tartar and plaque from your teeth without a trip to the dentist, this article will explain how.

 The best way to remove the build-up of plaque and tartar on your teeth is by brushing twice a day with fluoride toothpaste.
 Daily flossing and using an antiseptic mouthwash will help to keep bacteria at bay in hard-to-reach areas.
 Natural remedies, such as brushing with baking soda or gargling with vinegar and water can also help.